 Medication errors are all too often the result of carelessness.
 Taking and giving medications is an act that needs to be done carefully and taken quite seriously.
 All efforts need to be made to avoid errors.
 If patients or caregivers have questions they should contact the nurse, practitioner or pharmacist.

 Each time a new medication is ordered, the patient and caregiver should review this information with the prescribing practitioner or office nurse.
 The pharmacist should also review it with them when the prescription is dispensed.
+Using ONE pharmacy helps reduce errors such as multiple meds with similar action or the same medication in different formats (i.e. lisinopril is the same a zestril or prinivil).
+One pharmacy can also catch contradicted medication errors or potential drug interaction issues with multiple practitioners ordering medications.
 If family members or other caregivers are involved in the administration or dispensing of medications they need to understand these steps in order to avoid medication errors.

-Medications can be pre-dispensed in a variety of medication boxes with days of the week, as well as times of the day written on them.
+Medications can be pre-dispensed in a variety of medication boxes or bubble packs with information about administration such as days of the week, as well as times of the day written on them.
 These help to ensure patients take the appropriate medications at the right times.
 They also make it obvious if a dose has been missed.
+Errors of omission can be just as dangerous as giving the wrong medication or dose.
 Medication boxes should be set up carefully and monitored for compliance.

 Medication reconciliation is part of every nurse's responsibilities for quality, safe patient care at each encounter.